uniquearya70/Face_Info_Predictor/README.md

 Hiii

-This code detect the face from video and give the info like Gender,age,emotions,makeup,accessories etc.

-If there are many person in video then detect all faces and give the info about all the faces with unique FaceId.
+here I am detecting face from video using Microsoft Cognitive Services face-API and tell faceId,Age,Gender,emotion in the output with captured Image in the console.

 This is tasted on linux 16.04 LTS